embeddedsky/xinmingshi.github.io/_pages/about.md

 <h2 style="color: red;">Open Positions</h2>
 <div style="text-align: justify; background-color: #FFFFE0; margin-bottom: 0;">
 We are actively seeking individuals with strong programming and circuit design skills to tackle challenges at the intersection of neuromorphic computing and computational intelligence.
-If you are interested, we have multiple PhD, Joint PhD, Part-time PhD, Research Assistant, and Visiting Scholar positions available.
+If you are interested, we have multiple PhD, Joint PhD, Part-time PhD, RA, and Visiting Scholar positions available.
 Our research focuses on the following prospective topics:
 </div>
 <div style="background-color: #FFFFE0; margin-top: 0; padding-top: 0;">
     <ul style="margin-top: 0;">